kajeeja-metal/kmkm-wordpress/wp-content/plugins/json-api-user/readme.txt

 JSON API User extends the JSON API Plugin with a new Controller to allow RESTful user registration, authentication, password reset, RESTful Facebook Login, RESTful User Meta and BuddyPress xProfile get and update methods.
 This plugin is for WordPress/Mobile app developers who want to use WordPress as mobile app data backend.

+JSON API Plugin, that is required, was closed on August 7, 2019 from WordPress repository.
+You can download <a href="https://github.com/PI-Media/json-api">JSON API Plugin</a> from https://github.com/PI-Media/json-api until it is republished and available on WordPress.

 Features include: